 Make it clear which part of the magazine you envisage your work being featured in.
 Often, this will be in a showcase section – most of our sister magazines have a section dedicated to showing off the work of the community it represents.
 Flick through and see if your work fits the bill.

-When you're contacting the team (click through to page two to find out how), a link to your website is ideal so they can quickly get an idea of what you're about.
+When you're contacting the team, a link to your website is ideal so they can quickly get an idea of what you're about.
 If you don't have one, a link to your Behance page, DeviantArt profile or even Instagram page is absolutely fine – whatever best shows your recent work.
 If you're submitting a specific piece of work, attach it to the email.

 Want to write for a mag?
 The more specific you can be, the better.
 Saying you're happy to write anything will result in your email being immediately forgotten.
 Look through the magazine and see where you'll fit in.